ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 <img width="350px" src="./images/stroker-lite-guide-output-range.png"><br/>

-This section allows you to set the output range for all supported axes (linear and rotational).
+This section allows you to set the output range for all linear and rotational axes.
 The details on how Ayva scales output can be found in the <a href="https://ayvajs.github.io/ayvajs-docs/tutorial-configuration.html" target="_blank">Configuration</a> documentation under the Axis Limits section.

 The button in the top right gives the device connection status.
 Clicking it will open the built-in Web Serial API window of the browser that allows you to select a device to connect to. _For safety reasons, connections can only be made when in __Stopped__ mode.
 You will not be able to connect to a device if a stroke is currently playing._